ibm-messaging/mqlight-fishalive-node/README.md

 ## Deploying to Bluemix

-The sample can be used with either the 'MQ Light' service or 'Message Hub Incubator' experimental service.
+The sample can be used with either the 'MQ Light' service or 'Message Hub' service.

 1. Create an instance of the service using either the Bluemix console or the Bluemix cf command line tool.